 Cereal grains, mostly wheat, oat, and barley, are produced on more than 30,000 square kilometers (7,000,000 acres), primarily in the Tell Atlas.
 Its productivity was increased during French rule by using water wells.
 Fruit is also exported, including many citrus products, as well as other crops such as figs, dates, esparto grass, and cork.
 Algeria is also Africa’s largest oat market.

-Most Algerian’s ethnic ancestors are Berbers and some Middle-East populations, such as Punics and Arabs.
+Most of Algerian’s ethnic ancestors are Berbers and some Middle-East populations, such as Punics and Arabs.
 A large majority of the population of cities like Algiers are descendants of Andalusian refugees.

 Algerian Arabic is spoken by 83 percent of the population, with Berber languages spoken in the Chaoui and Kabyle regions.
 Standard Arabic is taught to most Algerian youth and French is also understood widely.